 Remembering Bruno Sammartino, who passed away on April 18th, 2018.
-If you’re of that particular age and were blessed to see Bruno Sammartino live in a packed Madison Square Garden where the love for this impossibly charismatic man was palpable, you understand what the young folk of today merely watching on video cannot.
+If you’re of that particular age and were blessed to see Bruno Sammartino live where the love for this impossibly charismatic man was palpable, you’ll never forget those deafening roars.

 Memories Of Bruno Sammartino Live at Madison Square Garden

 Nearly a half-century and thousands of live matches later, there isn’t a wrestler I love more than Bruno.